pinellolab/AmpUMI/README.md

 For example, if we are using an 15bp UMI, and plan to add 10,000 molecules to pair with the UMIs, the probability of observing a collision can be calculated with the following command:
 ```
-python AmpUMI.py Calculate -ul 15 -nm 10000
+python AmpUMI.py Collision -ul 15 -nm 10000
 ```
 This produces the following output:
 ```
-With 1073741824 umis (length 15) and 10000 unique molecules, the probability of no collisions is 0.954506
+With 1073741824 UMIs (length 15) and 10000 unique molecules, the probability of no collisions is 0.954506
 ```

 ### Process mode